 The non-standardized tests used in Columbus and central Ohio include reciting a portion of the alphabet, counting backward, and counting fingers in sequence.
 In addition to the field sobriety tests, officers sometimes use a preliminary (portable) breath test at the scene of the investigation.
 Officers who complete the Advanced Roadside Impaired Driving Enforcement (ARIDE) course may also administer a Romberg Balance test (estimating 30 seconds with eyes closed) and a Lack of Convergence (eye crossing) test.
 The field sobriety tests and preliminary breath test aid officers in deciding whether a driver should be arrested for operating a vehicle under the influence.DUI / OVI Tests Given After The Arrest

-If a driver is arrested for DUI/OVI in Columbus or central Ohio, the driver is typically asked to submit to additional testing.
-The additional testing is a breath test, a blood test, or a urine test.
+If a driver is arrested for DUI / OVI in Columbus or central Ohio, the driver is typically asked to submit to additional testing.
+The additional testing is a breath test, a blood test, a urine test, or an oral fluid test.
 The officer decides which test to give, and the officer can request more than one type of test.
 Breath tests are the most common tests and are used only for measuring alcohol.
 Urine tests are frequently used to measure both alcohol and drugs.
 Blood tests are the least common and may be given without the consent of the driver under some circumstances.
+Oral fluid tests are new to Ohio and may be used to measure levels of alcohol and drugs.
 For cases in which the officer suspects driving impairment due to drugs other than alcohol, the driver may also be subjected to a drug recognition evaluation.How A DUI / OVI Attorney Can Help

-Shawn Dominy is certified in field sobriety testing, and he completed the Advanced Roadside Impaired Driving Enforcement (ARIDE) course from the National Highway Traffic Safety Administration.
-He has also completed training in breath testing and blood/urine testing.
-He regularly participates in continuing education through the National College for DUI Defense (NCDD) and the DUI Defense Lawyers Association (DUIDLA).
+The lawyers at the Dominy Law Firm are certified in field sobriety testing and have also completed the Advanced Roadside Impaired Driving Enforcement (ARIDE) course from the National Highway Traffic Safety Administration.
+Shawn Dominy is certified as a field sobriety testing instructor.
+Our attorneys have completed training in breath testing and blood/urine testing.
+They regularly participate in continuing education related to DUI/OVI testing and also teach other lawyers about DUI/OVI defense.

-Shawn Dominy uses this training to help achieve favorable outcomes for clients with DUI/OVI cases in Columbus and central Ohio.
-You can read about those outcomes on the page of this site discussing recent cases, and you can also read what clients say about his representation.
-If you complete your research and decide you may want to hire Shawn Dominy, you can arrange a free consultation by calling 614-717-1177 or by completing the CONTACT FORM.
+The Dominy Law Firm attorneys use this training to help achieve favorable outcomes for clients with DUI / OVI cases in Columbus and central Ohio.
+You can read about those outcomes on the page of this site discussing our recent cases, and you can also read what our clients say about our representation.
+If you complete your research and decide you may want to hire the Dominy Law Firm, you can arrange a free consultation by calling 614-717-1177 or by completing the CONTACT FORM.